flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 #### Composition validators

-- `Validators.and(validators)`: Validates the field by requiring it to pass all validators in the provided list of validators: `validators`.
+- `Validators.and(validators)`: Validates the field by requiring it to pass all validators in the `validators` list.
-- `Validators.or(validators)`: Validates the field by requiring it to pass at least one of the validators in the provided list of validators: `validators`.
+- `Validators.or(validators)`: Validates the field by requiring it to pass at least one of the validators in the `validators` list.

 #### Conditional validators